 The program is funded by packers and importers of honey and honey products.
 The Board conducts generic promotion and market development activities in the United States and reimburses AMS for costs incurred in administering the program.

 In May 2008, AMS issued the Honey Packers and Importers Research, Promotion, Education and Information Order, which created the program under the authority of the Commodity Promotion, Research, and Information Act of 1996 (pdf).

 Organization of the National Honey Board

-The 10 members of the Board are appointed by the Secretary of Agriculture.
-The Board consists of three first handlers, two importers, one importer-handler, three producers, and one marketing cooperative representative and their alternates.
+The 10 members of the Board and their alternates are appointed by the Secretary of Agriculture.
+The Board consists of three first handlers, two importers, one importer-handler, three producers, and one marketing cooperative representative.
 The Board is located in Firestone, Colorado.
-You can access a listing of current Board members and alternates on the National Honey Board roster (pdf).
+You can access a listing of current Board members and alternates on the National Honey Board roster.

 Organic Assessment Exemption

 R&P programs allow persons that produce, handle, market, process, manufacture, feed or import “organic” and “100 percent organic” products to be exempt from paying assessments regardless of whether they are a “split” operation.